 All of this means that your bank now has congressional and federal regulatory flexibility to modify your loan without the risk of negative impacts it would normally face when modifying a loan.
 It’s important to request a modification if you need one – your lender won’t proactively reach out to you first.
 Also, banks likely have more money to lend so if you need more credit to survive the pandemic, ask.

-Once the loan modification has been approved you must make your payments on time.
-If you’re late even one time you will be right back where you were when you started the loan modification process.
-This is non-negotiable with most, if not all lenders.
+Please note, if you do get approved for a loan modification you must make your payments on time.
+If you’re late even one time you may very well find yourself right back where you were when you started the loan modification process.